rubyguides

 Return Value

 Returns a new array of arrays.
-Each inner array contains elements at the same index from all arrays.
+Each inner array contains elements at the same index from all the source collections.

 See Also